 Modern research has shown that acupuncture works by helping to:

-- reduce the over-production of stress hormones such as cortisol
+- reducing the over-production of certain stress hormones such as cortisol

 Acupressure works on the same principle as acupuncture and is often suggested as a simple “DIY” self care routine to do at home in between visits.
 It can also be included in a treatment, and is especially beneficial for children or for those who are hesitant about needles.

 Cupping is also known as ‘myo-fascial decompression’ and involves using suction force to increase blood flow and manually break up myo-fascial adhesions.

 This is an ancient practice that spans many cultures, but is used most commonly in traditional Asian medicine.

 It can help to loosen tight muscles and reduce tension held in certain areas of the body.

 Cupping therapy may be done with glass or plastic cups with a suction pump or glass cups heated with a flame.
 The cupping and releasing action helps to increase circulation of blood and lymph to the area, as well as releasing toxins.